brihijoshi/ILIADImageTools/README.md

 ### Issues this week
 1. How to send Pixel Data?
 Since MIDI can only support values from 0-127 and pixels require values from 0-255, should I send one half of the data via the 'Note' section and the other half via the 'Velocity' section?
-2. Virtual Ports via code can only be used if used on an interactive Python Shell, not via a single script.
+2. Virtual Ports via code can only be used if used on an interactive Python Shell, not via a single script. (__SOLVED__)